jamesmrollins/teampsd/github_draft_2.md

 #### Update a Bookdown File Using the "gh-pages" Branch.
 To support the publication of a bookdown manual, a special branch is required named "gh-pages" branch.
 This branch contains the markdown files that are editable and are automatically compiled by an bookdown publication action, when a feature branch is merged with the gh-pages branch.
 Follow the steps below to edit a bookdown manual.

-1. Navigate to the "gh-pages" branch.
+1. Navigate to the "gh-pages-markdown" branch.
 2. In the "Find or create a branch" field, enter a feature branch using the following convention: feature-gh-pages_chapter_section .
-This will queue reviewers that the action will merge with gh-pages after QA and will signal a bookdown rendering action to proceed.
+This will queue reviewers that the action will merge with gh-pages after review and will signal a bookdown rendering action to proceed.
 3. Navigate to the "feature_update_gh-pages" branch and open the desired file to edit.
 4. Edit the file.
 5. Commit the file to the same branch.
-6. Open a pull request to merge with the QA branch.
+6. Open a pull request to merge with the gh-pages branch.
 This will trigger the spell checker, link checker and markdown style checkers and signal reviewers that a check is needed.
 7. Navigate to the Actions tab to resolve any issues found by the linters.
-8. After QA review, the QA branch will merge changes with the gh-pages branch.
+8. After review, the feature branch will be merged with the gh-pages branch.
 This change will trigger the bookdown publishing action to publish the updated manual.